Are there any prerequisites?

 You may contact the Health Science Admissions Office by calling (512) 223-5700 or (888) 626-1697, or by emailing firstname.lastname@example.org.

-Do I have to listen to or view an Information Session?
+Do I have to view an Information Session?

-Yes, listening to or viewing an Information Session is a mandatory requirement when applying for the program.
+Yes, viewing an Information Session is a mandatory requirement when applying for the program.
 Information Sessions may be viewed by clicking on the Information Session link on the menu to the left.

 Where can I get an application?